jf0772256/dbQueryBuilder/readme.md

         ->andWhere('active', '=', 1)
     );
 ```
-Options for dialects are currently mysql and sqlite
+Options for dialects are currently mysql, sqlite, and sqlserver.

 For inserts the values are [\$key => \$value] pairs, with \$key being the column name, and \$value is the value to insert.